-In severe frost, mittens can also be put on over the same thin gloves, taking them off and remaining in thin gloves right at the time of shooting.
+In severe frost, mittens can also be put on over the same thin gloves, taking them off and remaining in thin gloves correct when shooting.
 But I can’t recommend any gloves with clipped fingers: they do not warm the coldest places – the fingertips.

 2. The Main Enemy is Moisture

 Let the camera sit in a closed bag for an hour or two and slowly warm up.
-This will easily protect the camera from damage.
+It will efficiently protect the camera from damage.
 But you should not hide the camera under warm clothes.
 At the same time, endless temperature drops will not be beneficial.

 3. The Camera Still Fogged Up, What to Do?

 What to do if the first tip is not followed, and having come into the warmth with a cold camera, you immediately took it out and saw how it slowly begins to sweat?
 It is necessary to disconnect it immediately.
 A simple shutdown won’t be enough.

 4. Don’t Breathe on The Camera

 Moreover, you should not breathe inside the camera when changing lenses.
 At temperatures below -10° C, I recommend covering your nose and mouth with a scarf or high collar to protect you and the camera from such problems.

 5. Keep the Camera Dry

 Make sure you have something to wipe your camera with if it does get wet.
 Bring a few microfiber cloths to shoot.
 Make sure that snow does not get into the bag.
-The snow in the bag will turn into water at the first opportunity.
+The snow in the bag will turn into the water at the first opportunity.
 After that, the bag will have to dry for a long time.

 6. Use A Moisture-Proof Technique

-Recall that protection from moisture does not imply bathing the camera in water, it protects it from all kinds of precipitation (rain, snow), from splashes.
-This kind of protection is called “weather sealing”, that is, “protection from (bad) weather.”
+Recall that protection from moisture does not imply bathing the camera in water; it protects it from all kinds of precipitation (rain, snow) from splashes.
+This kind of protection is called “weather sealing,” that is, “protection from (bad) weather.”
 To completely immerse the device in water, you will need an aqua box.
 Only that guarantees waterproofness.